romana/vpc-router/README.md

 ## Introduction

-vpc-router is a utility for the setting/deleting of routes in a VPC, consisting of a destination CIDR as well as the IP address of an EC2 instance, which should receive packets for any address in that CIDR.
+vpc-router is a utility for the setting/deleting of routes in a VPC route table, consisting of a destination CIDR as well as the IP address of an EC2 instance, which should receive packets for any address in that CIDR.

+In addition, vpc-router can continuously monitor instance health and perform an immediate route failover in case of a detected instance failure.

+Routes can be configured in different ways, but most commonly, vpc-router will take route configs from a storage (file or KV store) and automatically detect any changes to the route configuration.
+It will make sure that routes in the VPC route table are updated as needed.

+By default, it applies all route updates to all the route tables it can find within a specified VPC.

+### Project origin

 This program was developed for the [Romana project](http://romana.io), in order to seamlessly deploy large [Kubernetes](https://kubernetes.io) clusters across multiple availability zones in an Amazon VPC.
-While specifically designed to scratch our itch for this usage scenario in the context of Romana and Kubernetes, the vpc-router does not depend on either project and can alsol be used stand-alone.
+While specifically designed to scratch our itch for this usage scenario in the context of Romana and Kubernetes, the vpc-router does not depend on either project and can also be used stand-alone.

 ## Installation